indiana-university/rivet-docs/content/components/layout/box.md

 </div>
 {{< /example >}}

-## Box light variant
+## Light box variant
-By default, the box header and footer have a subtle gray background, but you can remove the subtle header and footer shading by using the `.rvt-box--light` variant.
-This can be helpful in reducing visual weight when using multiple box components on the same page.
+You can remove the subtle gray header and footer background by using the `.rvt-box--light` variant.
+This can be helpful in reducing visual clutter when using multiple box components on the same page.

 {{< example lang="html" spacious="true" >}}<div class="rvt-box rvt-box--light">
   <div class="rvt-box__header">
     Header text
   </div>
   <div class="rvt-box__body">
-    <p class="rvt-m-all-remove">This is a Box with a header, footer, and and some content with <a href="#">a
+    <p class="rvt-m-all-remove">This is a box with a header, a footer, and some content with <a href="#">a
         link</a>.</p>
   </div>
   <div class="rvt-box__footer rvt-text-right">